Qubeo/_bak_cointoss-rust/learning/misc.md

 **Questions**
 When defining
+In N2N messaging, how do I, as an agent, know where does the message come from??
 How to decide which logic goes where?
+(N2N vs. zome calls etc))

+**Issues**
+Receive callback doesn't receive the sender address.
+What good are anonymous messages?
-(N2N vs. zome calls etc)) Call of the "send_message" expects the send_message to return String.
+Call of the "send_message" expects the send_message to return String.
 Why not ZomeApiResult<String>?
-    Issue#
+    Issue#746
+holochain-nodejs expets JsonString as a message result, giving out JSON.parse error, when it shouldn't.

 **Learnings**